4d/4d-for-ios/docs/Custom-icons-IncludeIcons.md

 ![Mobile folder custom icons](assets/custom-icons/mobile-folder-custom-icons.png)

-I put a blue color to make the difference between embeded and custom icons in the icon library.
+We used a blue color to differentiate between embedded and our own icons in the icon library.